-Program Activities for FY 2022 - 2024: Describe any actions that will be taken to implement full participation in PRISM.
+Program Activities for FY 2022 - 2024: Describe any activities that will be taken to implement, maintain or improve your PRISM and/or ITD programs.

 South Dakota uses MCSAP funds for administration of the CVISN program such as travel to meetings and facilities, reporting requirements, and personnel costs.
-South Dakota use MCSAP funds for costs associated with CVIEW annual maintenance and support (Iteris) and annual support and maintenance of SDAPS (South Dakota Automated Permitting System- Bentley Systems).
-MCSAP funds are used for maintenance and support of the roadside escreening (IRD).
+South Dakota use MCSAP funds for costs associated with CVIEW annual maintenance and support (Iteris) and annual support and maintenance of SDAPS (South Dakota Automated

+Permitting System- Bentley Systems).
+MCSAP funds are used for maintenance and support of the roadside e-screening (IRD).